shengkui/vim_cfg/README.md

 VIM config file
 ===============

-This is the VIM config file for me.
+_vimrc: the VIM config file

-And there is also a backup script for the VIM config.
+vim_cfg_backup.sh: a backup script for the VIM config.